 As already mentioned, several types of fare policies are facilitated (if not made possible in the first place) by technologies such as account-based ticketing and mobile ticketing.
 With account-based ticketing, transit authorities can implement and monitor all types of fare policies in real time, taking into consideration a large number of variables like peak times, distance traveled, special groups of passengers, low-emission zones and others.
 No matter if riders choose to use an NFC smart card, their smartphone or smart wearable, they’re always one tap away from the best fare the system can offer.
 With mobile ticketing riders can also monitor their wallet and funds at all times, making it easier to see how they are saving with public transit.

-While the decision which type of fare policy to implement is dictated by numerous factors, each transit authority can facilitate the implementation of its chosen strategy by investing in an account-based ticketing system.
+While the decision on which type of fare policy to implement is dictated by numerous factors, each transit authority can facilitate the implementation of its chosen strategy by investing in an account-based ticketing system.
 Gone are the days when this would have cost dearly – with Software-as-a-Service providers like Modeshift, the holistic approach to public transit is one monthly fee away.
 Contact us today so we can talk about your transit needs!

 Contact us today so we can talk about your transit needs or use our deployment calculator to calculate the time your city will need to integrate account-based fare collection!